eppdyl/cathode-package/README.md

 # Cathode package
 ### Description
-The ``cathode'' Python package contains various 0-D cathode models that have been published throughout the years, starting with D. Siegfried and P. J.
+The "cathode" Python package contains various 0-D cathode models that have been published throughout the years, starting with D. Siegfried and P. J.
 Wilbur in the late 1970s.

-We have re-implemented the models for a comprehensive review that was published in the Joint Propulsion Conference proceedings:
+We have re-implemented the models for a comprehensive review that was published in the 2017 Joint Propulsion Conference proceedings:
 ```
 Wordingham, C. J., Taunay, P.-Y. C. R., and Choueiri, E. Y., "A critical
 review of hollow cathode modeling: 0-D models," 53rd AIAA/ASME/SAE/ASEE Joint